microsoft/fluentui-react-native/experiments/tester/README.md

 ## Launch `FluentUI Tester` app

-1. After you've cloned the repository for the first time, follow the instructions [here](../../README.md) to install npm packages and build the entire repository.
+1. Make sure you have followed the Getting Started instructions [here](../../README.md) to install packages and build the entire repository.

 2. Then go into `experiments\tester` folder: